New skein invariants of links: Skein theory for the generalized invariants

 \smallbreak

 \smallbreak

 Suppose now that two mixed crossing switches will be needed.
-This means that not all arcs belong to the same component, that $i < j \leq k$.
+This means that not all arcs belong to the same component.
+Assume that $i < k \leq j$.
 Then the crossings marked with shaded discs in Figure~\ref{reidemIII2} have to be switched.
-By Proposition~\ref{orderxings} we can label these crossings by 1 and 2 and after the move is performed we can relabel them to 1 and 2 respectively.
+Note that the two crossings retain their signs after the move is performed.
+By Proposition~\ref{orderxings} we can label these crossings by 1 and 2 before and after the move.

 \smallbreak